Fabiola22/capoeira-moves/README.md

-This a table that sorts/search for Capoeira's moves and its description
+This a table that sorts/search Capoeira's moves and its description